Stepping into the Software 3.0 Era

 What /claude-hud:setup does:

-• Detects the current environment (terminal type, Claude Code version)
+• Detect the current environment (terminal type, Claude Code version, etc.)

 Closing Thoughts

-Development in the Software 3.0 era is shifting—from writing code to assembling and directing it.
+Development in the Software 3.0 era is shifting from writing code to assembling and instructing it.

 Start building by refactoring your mindset.

-All images in this article were created using generative AI.
+*All images used in this article have been created with generative AI.

 References